zagui440s/personalCP/2-OOP/2-abstraction-encapsulation/README.md

-# Intro to Object Oriented Programming with Python
+# Intro to Object Oriented Programming Encapsulation and Abstraction

 ## What are we trying to accomplish?